bogongroverchalet/website/_articles/2017-8-8-winter-gear.md

 - _Ski gloves_ – bring a spare pair, overmitts are an advantage for woollen gloves.
 We suggest using an older pair on the tow is suggested to avoid extra wear on nice (or soft) gloves
+- _Ski helmet_ – A nice safe option whilst cross country skiing, and an essential safety item for skiing the tow.

 ### Clothing for the Chalet